 Membership to our online platform is free and once signed up practitioners can download a variety of resources covering ages 3 to 18.
 These include projects and lesson plans mapped out to Curriculum for Excellence’s Experiences and Outcomes and The Career Education Standard’s ‘I Can’ statements, and Professional Reflection Tool which allows you to assess your school’s enterprising activity.

-We also offer our Enterprising Practitioner Programme, a bespoke online course consisting of three modules supported by substantial professional formative assessment activity and a reflection workbook designed to challenge practitioners and to encourage reflection of their own practice.
+We also offer our Enterprising Practitioner Programme, a bespoke online course offered via Moodle, consisting of three modules supported by substantial professional formative assessment activity and a reflection workbook designed to challenge practitioners and to encourage reflection of their own practice.
+Get in touch to register interest: email@example.com.

 One of our aims is to encourage practitioners across Scotland to share their knowledge and experiences to inspire and help others.
-We want practitioners to learn from each other and connect external partners who can help them deliver quality enterprising activity to their students and have set up our Interesting Practice and Partners for Schools pages to be an easily accessible library of fellow practitioners and helpful organisations.
+We want practitioners to learn from each other and connect with external partners who can help them deliver quality enterprising activity to their students.
+We have set up our Interesting Practice and Partners for Schools pages to be an easily accessible library of fellow practitioners and helpful organisations.